aconbere/anders.conbere.org/content/blog/a-quick-guide-to-black-and-white-film-development.md

 ## Supplies

 - [Dark bag](https://www.bhphotovideo.com/c/product/1644766-REG)
+    - needed to move your film from the canister, roll, or film holder into the development tank.
 - [Paterson tank](https://www.bhphotovideo.com/c/product/886586-REG)
     - The 2x135 roll tank will dev one roll of 120 and is affordable
 - Sous Vide